hamxiaoz/10x-developer/reactjs.md

 ### Question:
-If it's all functional and immutable, do I create helper methods for things like `hasError()`, or store the computed data in store?
+Q:If it's all functional and immutable, do I create helper methods for things like `hasError()`, or store the computed data in store?
+A: One way to do is create a class being a wrapper of a immutable instance.